wp-plugins/juicedmetrics/readme.txt

 == Arbitrary section ==

-JuicedMetrics is in active development and version control, revisions, updates and enhancements are being developed to better serve you and provide enhanced value.
+Juiced Metrics is in active development and version control, revisions, updates and enhancements are being developed to better serve you and provide enhanced value.
 If you find any issues with the plugin please use this form to let us know how we can help http://envisionyourwebsite.com/juicedmetrics